u3a-siteworks-development/u3a-siteworks-documentation/Coding procedures.md

 ## Code change control

 Version management uses the "git" approach and the code is stored in GitHub.
-Our documentation repository contains a powerpoint presentation about the basics of Github, and a description of common command line git functions.
+Our documentation repository contains a powerpoint presentation about the basics of GitHub, and a description our use of GitHub is in "Github version control and update servers.docx"
-The app "GitHub Desktop" provide an alternative point-and-click approach to carrying out git functions.

-The latest version of each plugin in always in branch 'main'.
+This describes how the latest version of each plugin in always in branch 'main'.
 Changes are made in branches cloned from main.
-This is described in the file, "Our versions and branches".

 Note that each plugin has a Changelog in the readme.txt file.